Mission of the University of Georgia

-The mission of the didactic program in dietetics (DPD) is to prepare graduates for successful careers in nutrition and dietetics and encourage graduates to assume leadership roles in their profession and in society via completion of a baccalaureate degree.
+The mission of the didactic program in dietetics (DPD) is to prepare graduates for successful careers in nutrition and dietetics and encourage pursuit of leadership roles in their profession and in society via completion of a baccalaureate degree.
 Graduates will have the knowledge and skills needed to be successful in a supervised practice program leading to eligibility for the CDR credentialing exam to become an entry-level registered dietitian nutritionist.
-Graduates will use research to guide them in decisions, be able to communicate effectively, use resources wisely, and understand that they must engage in lifelong learning to be successful in the nutrition and dietetics profession.
+Graduates will use research to guide them in making evidence-based decisions, be able to communicate effectively, use resources wisely, and engage in lifelong learning in order to achieve success in the nutrition and dietetics profession.

 Program Goal 1

-Program graduates will succeed in supervised practice programs and as professionals in fields related to dietetics.
+Graduates will be well prepared to succeed in supervised practice programs and as professionals in fields related to dietetics.

 Program Objectives for Goal 1

 a) At least 80% of students complete program requirements within 3 years (150% of the program length).

 b) At least 60 percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

 c) Of program graduates who apply to a supervised practice program, at least 70 percent are admitted within 12 months of graduation.